james-ols/hugo/site/content/_index.md

 blurb:
   heading: What is CollectionsBase?
   text: >-
-    CollectionsBase is the product of nearly two decades worth of development working with almost all of the collections and records management systems in the UK and beyond.
+    CollectionsBase is the product of two decades worth of working with almost all of the collections and records management systems in the UK and beyond.
     We provide the public interface for search, engagement and customer relationship management for heritage organisations large and small.
 intro:
   heading: What we offer
   text: >-
-    CollectionsBase is available in various standard builds, all offered as hosted web platforms.
+    CollectionsBase is available in various standard builds, as hosted web platforms.
 products:
   - image: img/illustrations-coffee.svg
     text: >-